Yuriy Tyutyunnyk: Soviet Ukraine and execution

 Later, however, Joseph Stalin ordered a reversal of Ukrainization policies in Soviet Ukraine and many Ukrainians became victims of political repression by the Stalinist regime.
 On 12 February 1929, Tyutyunnyk was arrested in Kharkiv and deported to Moscow where he was put on trial.
-On 3 December 1929, he was found guilty of anti-Soviet agitation and sentenced to death.
+On 3 December 1929, he was found guilty of anti-Soviet agitation for collaborating with the Ukrainian Military Organization and sentenced to death.
 On 20 October 1930, he was executed by firing squad in the Lubyanka, Moscow.

 Family

 Tyutyunnyk's family was secretly transferred by the Cheka from abroad to Kharkiv, then after the death of Yurii they lived in Kuban until 1932.
 The further fate of Tyutyunnyk's family is unknown.